-Our understanding of COVID-19 is evolving, and so are the measures we will need to take to protect ourselves and each other.
-We understand that COVID-19 is a highly infectious disease that has been declared a worldwide pandemic by the World Health Organization.
-It is believed to spread mainly from person-to-person contact.
-It continues to be the subject of national, state, and local government emergency orders and was responsible for the temporary alteration of on campus operations during spring semester of 2020 at Saint Xavier University (as part of the general shutdown of businesses and public services deemed essential to address the rapid spread of the virus throughout the United States since March of 2020).
+COVID-19 continues to evolve as does our understanding of the disease, the risk of its community transmission, and the vaccinations and medications that can reduce the risks it poses to individuals and the broader community.
+As such, the measures we will need to take to protect ourselves and each other will continue to evolve.
+We understand that COVID-19 is a highly infectious disease that has been was declared a worldwide pandemic by the World Health Organization.
+It was responsible for the temporary alteration of on campus operations during spring semester of 2020 at Saint Xavier University (as part of the general shutdown of businesses and public services deemed essential to address the rapid spread of the virus throughout the United States since March of 2020).
+Over time and with emerging resistance to the disease that resulted from vaccination and prior infections, Saint Xavier University returned to more normal in-person interactions while continuing to follow public health guidance regarding masking and other prudent measures to reduce the risk that the disease will be transmitted on our campus.

-The following Policy language, reflected in the University's Informed Consent and University Guidelines, describes the roles that the University will play and the responsibilities that it will undertake in doing its best to reduce, monitor, and respond to potential spread of this disease.
-These will be continuing and evolving obligations -- as the spread of the virus, evolving public health guidance, and our tools for managing this challenge will necessarily change over time.
-This policy also describes the general and specific responsibilities of students in the common effort of taking steps to help protect the community's safety.
+The following Policy language, reflected in the University's Informed Consent and University Guidelines, describes the roles that the University will play to reduce, monitor, and respond to potential spread of this disease.
+These will be continuing and evolving measures -- as the nature of the virus and its spread, evolving public health guidance, and our tools for managing this challenge will necessarily change over time.
+This policy also describes the general and specific responsibilities of students in the common effort to help protect the community's safety.